TBD54566975/developer.tbd.website/site/docs/ssi/credential-status.md

 curl localhost:8080/v1/credentials/8f9d58b2-c978-4317-96bd-35949ce76121/status
 ```

-Upon success, we should see a response saying the credential is neither revoked or suspended:
+Upon success, we should see a response saying the credential is neither revoked nor suspended:

 ```json
 {